 A radiation oncologist is a doctor who specializes in treating cancer with radiation.
 The radiation oncologist prescribes the appropriate therapy for the patient, monitors the progress of the treatment and provides necessary treatment for side effects if necessary.
 Radiation oncology medical physicists and dosimetrists also perform calculations and measurements related to radiation dose and delivery.
 A radiation technologist administers treatment to a patient using a radiation therapy machine.
 A radiation oncology nurse or physician’s assistant answers questions about treatments and side effects and helps manage the patient’s health during treatment.
 Therefore, it is “teamwork” and with the participation of all the people mentioned above, radiation therapy is successfully completed.

 Currently in our country, many hospitals organize tumour boards before starting any cancer treatment.
 A tumour board is a very important topic in cancer treatment.
 This is because a tumour board includes an operation doctor, a radiotherapy doctor, a medical oncologist i.e. chemotherapy doctor, a histopathologist i.e. who reports on biopsies, a radiologist i.e. who reports CT scan-MRI and other members.
 Their objective is to prescribe an international standard treatment pathway for the patient.
 After that, according to the advice of the doctors on the tumour board, neoadjuvant therapy is sometimes used to reduce the size of the tumour during the treatment of breast cancer and then proceed to surgery.
 In many cases the operation is done before everything else.
 Sometimes treatment is started through Hormone Therapy Treatment.
 However, before starting treatment with Hormone Therapy, it is necessary to know the status of hormone receptors by immunohistochemistry along with a biopsy.
 This is how a patient is treated for cancer through surgery, chemotherapy, radiotherapy, hormone therapy and sometimes immunotherapy.
 Due to unprecedented advancements in medical science, now our country has all kinds of treatment options for breast cancer patients.
-You just need to find the right doctor and the right hospital.
+Evercare Hospital Dhaka always provides better and more effective treatments to patients through new technologies.

 Dr. Arman Reza Chowdhury